selamjes/03_Mule-Interview/01_RAML/04_security scheme.md

 6. security scheme
--security that would be used to secure the api and it its method.
+-security that would be used to secure the api and its method.